Roberta Wilson: Eyster marriage 1918–1923

 Newspaper snippets show a contented Roberta Eyster attending country club functions.
 Another newspaper photograph shows her sitting on a polo pony in a Chicago hotel.
 The news article stated Roberta Wilson got married and "severed her connection with the movie world."
 Indeed, she honored her promise to leave the movie business while married to Eyster, releasing her last film one month before her marriage.

 The apparent facade of years of wedded bliss came crashing down in 1922.
-The Chicago Tribune printed a picture headlined - BEATEN IN PUBLIC.
+The Chicago Tribune printed a picture headlined – BEATEN IN PUBLIC.
 It further explained, "Blows Mrs. Roberta Eyster alleges her husband, Raymond W. Eyster, struck her in the Congress hotel Pompeian room may win her a divorce."
 It did lead to a divorce.
 Several circumstances contributed to their divorce, besides the blatant physical abuse.
 A check of Chicago newspapers plainly shows Eyster was not an attention-grabbing business owner.
 But his low-profile days ended when he married a Hollywood starlet scarcely out of her teens.
 After four years of marriage, they had no children, suggesting Roberta had personal reasons preventing her from embracing motherhood.
 This conclusion is supported, especially when you consider the timing of children in her second marriage.

 After his divorce, Eyster went on a year-long cruise around the world.
 He never remarried and remained devoted to his one daughter.
 When he was 71, he died of injuries sustained in an elevator accident.

 After her marital divorcement and subsequent divorce, Roberta worked as a social director in Chicago's Blackstone Hotel.
 Her responsibilities included scheduling and focusing on conducting debutante functions.
-The Blackstone attracted celebrities, prominent families, politicians and was named "The Hotel of Presidents."
+The Blackstone attracted celebrities, prominent families, politicians and was named "The Hotel of presidents."
 Her working days didn't last long, she had a rebirth as a different persona in another city.

 New York 1924–1927

 In Summer 1924, Lois Wilson was chosen to represent the motion-picture industry at the British Empire Exhibition.
-Starting the first leg of her journey, she boarded a train in Hollywood and headed East to New York.
+Starting the first leg of her journey, she boarded a train in Hollywood and headed East to New York City.
 Along the way, she picked up her disgruntled and disillusioned sister Roberta, who had quit her job at the Blackstone hotel.
-They traveled to New York together.
+They traveled to New York City together.

 In July, while Lois set sail on the RMS Aquitania for Europe, Roberta moved in with her best friend Bebe Daniels and Bebe's mother, Phyllis Daniels.
 At Bebe's insistence, Roberta moved to New York and started a new life.
 According to the Hollywood media, Bebe treated Roberta like her "kid" sister.
 Roberta and Bebe would start living life as New York Flappers.
 Bebe also began working on resetting Roberta's life in an attempt to blot out the memories of a dismal past in Chicago.

 Bebe decided to create a new pseudonym for Roberta, "Diana Kane as part of the process."
 Roberta Wilson gave few public explanations for the name change; however, several published views on why Roberta changed her name.